vjo/lareserve-yuka-eau/scraper/README.md

 }
 ```

-You are then able to query for the water quality of given a "region > departement > commune > reseau" group.
+You are then able to query for the water quality of given a `region > departement > commune > reseau` group.

 ## How to